Byte Histogram in Python 3

 We can see that the first 6 byte values appear in /bin/echo as well, in a slightly different ranking.

-For the great finale we will visualize the distribution in the terminal.
+For the great finale, we visualize the distribution in the terminal.

 max_prob = c.most_common(1)[0][1]